cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

       release introduces ``EndpointSliceMirroring`` controller that mirrors custom ``Endpoints`` resources to corresponding ``EndpointSlices`` and thus allowing backing ``Endpoints`` to work.
 For a more detailed discussion see :gh-issue:`12438`.
+    * When deployed on kernels older than 5.7, Cilium is unable to distinguish between host and pod namespaces due to the lack of kernel support for network namespace cookies.
+As a result, Kubernetes services are reachable from all pods via the loopback address.

 Further Readings
 ################